 Sara Venkatraman

 Welcome!
 I am a Senior Research Associate in Statistics at Weill Cornell Medical College in New York City.
 I completed my PhD in Statistics in 2024 at Cornell University, where I was advised by Professors Martin Wells and Sumanta Basu.
-My research is broadly in the statistical analysis of temporal and spatial processes, with a particular focus on nonlinear dynamics and estimating systems of differential equations from time series or spatiotemporal data.
-I am also interested in network science as well as applications of statistics to epidemiology and public policy, especially towards the study of social determinants of health.
+My research centers on statistical analysis of temporal and spatial processes, with a particular focus on nonlinear dynamics and estimating systems of differential equations from time series and spatiotemporal data.
+I am also interested in network science and numerical analysis, and broadly enjoy using statistics to understand complex social, demographic, and health-related phenomena.

 Previously, I studied statistics at Yale University as a master’s student and at Cornell as an undergraduate.